The Remembrance Project

 In 2013, following the murder of a 93-year-old woman in Omaha, Nebraska, at the hands of a 19-year-old undocumented immigrant, Espinoza and Steve King attended a vigil organized by FAIR.
 According to an announcement on the FAIR website, “Protestors will demand an end to lax federal enforcement of immigration laws, as well as state and local sanctuary policies that shield illegal aliens from detection and removal.”
 FAIR’s field director Susan Tully told Breitbart News she hoped the vigil would “highlight Martinez-Perez (the alleged killer) as the poster child of both the DREAM Act and amnesty.”

 In 2015, Espinoza and the debate over sanctuary cities made national news following the shooting death of Kathryn Steinle, later ruled accidental, by an undocumented immigrant with multiple prior deportations.
 The anti-immigrant movement seized upon the Steinle death to push for an end to sanctuary cities.
-The Remembrance Project started a petition calling for a boycott of San Francisco.
-Where Steinle was shot.
-The petition read, “Send a message that San Francisco's economy [sic] will suffer when its leadership continues to place illegal aliens before the safety of citizen.”
+The Remembrance Project started a petition calling for a boycott of San Francisco, where Steinle was shot.
+The petition read, “Send a message that San Francisco's economy [sic] will suffer when its leadership continues to place illegal aliens before the safety of citizens.”

 Anti-immigrant groups and elected officials soon began pushing for “Kate’s Law,” which has now become synonymous with the anti-sanctuary movement, despite the fact that the actual bill language has nothing to do with those polices.
-Instead it would tack on harsher penalties for those who reenter the country after being deported.
+Instead, it would tack on harsher penalties for those who reenter the country after being deported.
 Kate’s Law was introduced in conjunction with an anti-sanctuary bill.
 Both passed the House in 2015 but failed in the Senate.
-Steinle’s father testified in favor of Kate’s Law in the House, but also told the San Francisco Chronicle in 2015 that his family did not have a stance against sanctuary city policies.
+Jim Steinle, Kate Steinle’s father, testified in favor of Kate’s Law in the House but also told the San Francisco Chronicle in 2015 that his family did not have a stance against sanctuary city policies.
 In 2017, he asked that his daughter’s name not be used in debates over immigration policy.

 Riding the Trump wave